qutip/qutip/doc/guide/guide-overview.rst

 Organization
 =============

 QuTiP is designed to be a general toolbox for solving quantum optics like problems.
 As such, the QuTiP framework is built from a large (and ever growing) library of functions; from :func:`qutip.states.basis` to :func:`qutip.wigner`.
-The general organization of QuTiP, highlighting the important functions avalaible to the user is shown in the :ref:`figure-qutip_org`.
+The general organization of QuTiP, highlighting the important functions available to the user is shown in the :ref:`figure-qutip_org`.

 .. _figure-qutip_org: